Used Engine vs. New Engine vs. Rebuilt: Cost Comparison and Which is Best

 • Comprehensive compression testing

-• VIN matching for perfect fit
+• VIN matching for proper fit

 • Up to 3-year warranty coverage

-• Transparent pricing with no hidden fees
+• Transparent pricing

 • Nationwide shipping